git-no/sveltekit/README.md

 # SvelteKit Tailwind Template

-A tempalte a s starter kit of SvelteKit with tailwind installation
+A tempalte a s starter kit of SvelteKit with tailwind installation.
+Example at [sveltekit-tailwind-template-start](https://sveltekit-tailwind-template-start.vercel.app).

 ## Integrated